samuelmunyoki/Contact-Management-App/README.md

 # Contact-Management-App
 A contact management App in Java.
-It requires MYSQL DDMS.
+It requires MYSQL DBMS.